Brian3647/nakme/docs/README.md

 **POST** `/api/auth/signup`

 An emaill will be sent to the user with a confirmation link.
 The user will be able to log in only after confirming their email.
 Note the confirmation link will be valid for only 1 hour.
+When the link expires, the user will have to sign up again.
+The database isn't actually changed until the user confirms their email.

 Body: